Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

 <p class="intro"><span class="dropcap">P</span>ython's <strong>pygame</strong> is a free library for game development.</p>

 We will learn the functions of **pygame** by creating a simple version of Pang which is a retro arcade game.
-Pang is a game in which a gamer moves a character from side to side, avoiding balls, and firing weapons to eliminate balls.
+Pang is a game which a gamer moves a character from side to side, avoiding balls, and firing weapons to eliminate balls.

 <div style="text-align:center">
 <img src="https://blog.kakaocdn.net/dn/wbylH/btqEq7mRkqZ/6ZNFUVAMiNR4bWccWMrbmk/img.gif" width="80%">